coderefinery/workshop-intro/README.md

 ## Interactive style

 - Software Carpentry style of teaching: code-along and many exercises, minimize slides

-- Sticky notes system (red=request a helper come by, yellow=done with exercise)
+- **In-person workshops**: Sticky notes system (red=request a helper come by, yellow=done with exercise)
+- **Video workshops**: "no" means technical problem or got stuck, "yes" means done with exercise, "raise hand" means question.
+  We try these non-verbal signals out in an ice-breaker.

+## Feedback

-- Optional session feedback (one aspect you enjoyed, one aspect we need to improve)
+Optional session feedback (one aspect you enjoyed, one aspect we need to improve):

+- **In-person workshops**: On sticky notes
+- **Video workshops**: In the collaborative note (hackmd)

+6 months feedback:

-- 6 months feedback
+- 5-minute survey 3-6 months after the event

 ## Practical issues